shapley-value-java/shapley-value-core/README.md

 ```

 ### V2 using F1-score
 In fact to measure the quality of the fraud rules we can used the metric "f1 score" based on the "recall" and the "precision".
-The three metrics f1-score, recall and precision are between 0 and 1.
+These three metrics f1-score, recall and precision are between 0 and 1.

 Please see the article in Wikipedia https://en.wikipedia.org/wiki/F1_score for more information.